ori88c/zero-backpressure-fixed-window-promise-rate-limiter/README.md

 ## Even Distribution of Tasks: Shorter Window Duration

-There is a common misconception that the Sliding Window policy guarantees a more even distribution of tasks, compared to Fixed Window.
+There is a common misconception, arguing that the Sliding Window policy guarantees a more even distribution of tasks compared to Fixed Window.
 This is not necessarily correct.
 For instance, consider a window duration of 1000ms and a specific window `[T, T + 1000)`.
 If we allow at most 200 tasks per window, and all 200 tasks begin within the first 5ms of the window `[T, T + 5]`, both Sliding and Fixed Window policies will prevent any additional tasks from starting for the remaining 995ms.

 However, there is an edge case where a Fixed Window may fall short, while a Sliding Window does not: If all tasks begin **near the end** of the ith window and **near the start** of the (i+1)th window.
 In this scenario, **twice** the window's capacity could be reached within a very short time frame.